 See also: Learning to love the emergency fund.

 Method #5: Get out of debt

 Are you struggling under a heavy debt load from credit cards or student loans?
-Make it a priority to unload some of this this burden in 2009.
-At the end of 2007, I said good-bye to 20 years of debt — it feels fantastic to have that weight off my shoulders.
+Make it a priority to unload some of this burden now.
+At the end of 2007, I said good-bye to 20 years of debt.
+It feels fantastic to have that weight off my shoulders!

 - Order your debts from lowest balance to highest balance.

 - Designate a certain amount of money to pay toward debts each month.

 - Pay the minimum payment on all debts except the one with the lowest balance.